 These are all simple snacks that contain both protein and fat.

 3. Enjoy A Good Dinner

 Make sure you eat something substantial for dinner, a meal high in fiber and low in carbs is best.
-It’s never a good idea to skip meals because this raises blood glucose levels.
-The liver will still produce glucose even if you don’t eat.
+It's never a good idea to skip meals because this can raise blood glucose levels.
+The liver will still produce glucose even if you don't eat.